ninrod/rsynced-melpa/melpa/git-command-readme.txt

-This package provides a way to invoke Git shell command using minibuffer.
+This package provides a way to invoke Git shell command from minibuffer.
 There is no major-mode nor minor-mode, you just have to remember usual Git subcommands and options.